microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 ## Overview

-This module contains all the utilities required to analyze code coverage data from PRs.
-The coverage data generated in the PR build are compared against a baseline CI build for packages that have been updated in the PR.
-If the branch coverage for a package has been impacted in the PR, a comment is posted to the PR showing the diff of the code coverage between baseline and PR.
+This module contains all the utilities required to analyze code coverage metrics from PRs.
+The coverage metrics generated in the PR build are compared against a baseline CI build for packages that have been updated in the PR.
+If the line or branch coverage for a package has been impacted in the PR, a comment is posted to the PR showing the diff of the code coverage between baseline and PR.

-## Code Coverage Data
+## Code Coverage Metrics

-Code coverage data is generated when tests run in the CI pipeline.
-You can also generate the code coverage data for a package locally by running `npm run test:coverage` for the individual package or by running `npm run ci:test:mocha:coverage` from the root.
+Code coverage metrics is generated when tests run in the CI pipeline.
+You can also generate the code coverage metrics for a package locally by running `npm run test:coverage` for the individual package or by running `npm run ci:test:mocha:coverage` from the root.

 ## Pieces of the code coverage analysis